The Collectable Few: History

 The Collectable Few started the first half of 2012 touring across the UK and Europe, including joint headline dates with Dog Is Dead and Let's Buy Happiness.
-In June they travelled to the United States to record their debut album with now longstanding collaborator Andrew Maury.
+In June, they travelled to the United States to record their debut album with now longstanding collaborator Andrew Maury.
 Pre-production sessions took place in Brooklyn at Rubber Tracks studio.
 The album was then recorded and mixed between early June and mid-July at Black Dog studio in Upstate New York.
 After completing their "Vancouver" LP (later released under the name Diaz), the band played a handful of US dates, which included the renowned Bowery Ballroom in New York City, playing many of the album's tracks live for the first time.

-The Collectable Few's final appearances were at The Queen of Hoxton with Tribes (band) and Chapel Club, and two sold out nights at the Borderline on 11th and 12th December, 2012.
+The Collectable Few's final appearances were at The Queen of Hoxton with Tribes (band) and Chapel Club, and two sold out nights at the Borderline on 11 and 12 December 2012.
 However, they briefly resurfaced in the summer of 2013 to play the Hoxton Square Bar & Kitchen and Carnaby Sound Festival under the name Diaz.

 The Collectable Few's second full-length album named "Retrospective" was released on 17 January 2016, featuring unreleased tracks and singles spanning the band's career.

-Alex Hammond is now drumming for Pias Recordings' artist Ten Fé, while Tom and Nat went on to play in Karima Francis's live/touring band.
+Alex Hammond is now drumming for Pias Recordings' artist Ten Fé, while Tom and Nat went on to play in Karima Francis's live/touring band and start their own production collective, Dance Lessons.

 TV, film & fashion

 The band's music has been featured in TV, film and fashion.
 "Headstrong" was used in an official promotional film for then world heavyweight boxing champion Wladimir Klitschko in 2013.
-It was also selected for Fendi's spring/summer '18 fashion commercial, Topshop's 2012 global in-store playlist, and feature film The Knot starring Mena Suvari and Talulah Riley.
-Their song "Glamour" served as the theme song for Channel 4's emerging music show: Curated By Scott and Lyle.
-And in September 2011 the band were invited to play the opening of California fashion brand Patagonia (clothing)'s London flagship store in Covent Garden.
+Their songs were also selected for Fendi's global spring/summer '18 fashion commercial, Topshop's 2012 in-store playlist, and feature film The Knot starring Mena Suvari and Talulah Riley.
+Their song "Glamour" served as the theme song for Channel 4's emerging music show: Curated By Lyle and Scott.
+And in September 2011, the band were invited to play the opening of California fashion brand Patagonia (clothing)'s London flagship store in Covent Garden.